dex2dot0/community-plugin-docs/website/docs/documentation/tools/Utilities/Open eFolder Document.md

 ## Usage

-Once a business rule, plugin, or other business logic has been established to set [CX.OPENDOCUMENT] to a document nameL
+Once a business rule, plugin, or other business logic has been established to set [CX.OPENDOCUMENT] to a document name:

 1. Open a test loan
 2. Perform a function that should trigger the logic to fire.
 For example, if you created a field trigger business rule based on changing [1393] = "Application denied", go in to a loan and change the Loan Status so it reflects as application denied.